lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/howto.rst

 How-to
 ******

-This page describes the structure of the LAMMPStutorials.github.io.
+This page describes the structure of LAMMPStutorials.github.io.
-Tutorials are grouped by thematic.
-Here some specificity present in each tutorial are also listed.
+Tutorials are grouped by theme.
+For absolute beginners, the :ref:`lennard-jones-label` tutorial is recommended.

 .. include:: contact/accessfile.rst